7 Simple Advertising Terms Every Food Blogger Should Understand

 Increasing your blog’s overall RPM is one of the most important things you can do to increase your income as a food blogger.

-There we have it: impression, fill rate, CPM, CPC, CTR, CPA, and RPM.
+There you have it: impression, fill rate, CPM, CPC, CTR, CPA, and RPM.
 Seven simple advertising terms that will help you leverage the earning potential of your food blog.

 Leave a Comment